Kianyaa/CS2-map-text-translator/README.md

 - Using Google Translate API for translate

 > [!IMPORTANT]
 > This script support only translate Chinese to English only!
+>
+> If you provide others langauge, Output will be the same!

 ## Requirements